red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

 Flow Naming Convention
 --------------------------------

 You might have spotted by now the deliberate use of tenses in the naming of flows.
-While there are no binding rules on how you name your flows we do suggest to follow these conventions:
+While there are no binding rules on how you name your flows, we suggest to follow these conventions:

-- Begin with flow names with a subject like ``bot`` or ``user`` if the flow is related to a system event/action that represents a bot or user action/intent.
+- Begin flow names with a subject like ``bot`` or ``user`` if the flow is related to a system event/action that represents a bot or user action/intent.
 - Use the imperative form of a verb to describe a bot action that should be executed, e.g. ``bot say $text``.
 - Use the past form of a verb to describe an action that has happened, e.g. ``user said something`` or ``bot said something``
 - Use the form ``<subject> started <verb continuous form> ...`` to describe an action that has started, e.g. ``bot started saying something`` or ``user started saying something``